 See the best of Washington DC: The White House, the Washington Monument, the Lincoln Memorial, the Smithsonian Museum, The National Mall, The World War II Memorial (and more!)

 Dine at some of DC’s most famous spots: The Old Ebbitt Grill, the Willard Hotel, and The Capital Grille

 Walking Tour of Washington DC

-From The Capital Grille, walk over to the National Mall.
+Start your day in front of the Capitol Building.
+Take in the view.
+You can look down along the National Mall to the National Monument.
 The National Mall is a national park that stretches almost two miles from the Capitol Building in the east to the Lincoln Memorial in the west.
 Today’s walk will cover most of this distance.

 The Washington Monument is the world’s tallest obelisk, standing at 555 feet tall.
 When construction was completed in 1888, it was the world’s tallest structure for an entire year until the Eiffel Tower was built in 1889.

 Click here for information on how to reserve your tickets.

 Sitting between the Washington Monument and the Reflecting Pool is the World War II Memorial.
 This is a free, quick visit with a cool view down the Reflecting Pool to the Lincoln Memorial.

 Martin Luther King Memorial